 Here are solutions you can use when Windows 10 thinks hard drive is removable.

-FIX: Windows 10 thinks hard drive is removable
+What to do if Windows 10 thinks hard drive is removable?

 - General troubleshooting

 - User suggested solutions